Rick Wormeli’s Middle Level Fundamentals

-Rick Wormeli is a National Board Certified Teacher, the author of six respected books in the teaching field, and an internationally known speaker on middle-level education, classroom assessment, innovation, and teacher professionalism.
-He’s also an educational consultant to National Public Radio, USA Today, and the Smithsonian Institution.
-Rick has been involved with MiddleWeb for more than a decade, both contributing his own insights and gathering teacher wisdom to support several of his popular middle-level books.
+Rick Wormeli is a National Board Certified Teacher, the author of seven respected books in the teaching field, and an internationally known speaker on middle-level education, classroom assessment, innovation, and teacher professionalism.
+He’s also been an educational consultant to National Public Radio, USA Today, and the Smithsonian Institution.
+He’s a long-time friend of MiddleWeb.
+This is a two-part article.
+Here’s Part 2.

 by Rick Wormeli